 The trip with the most mainline train journeys was that to the south-west in 2016, with eighteen train rides.
 Plus a small matter of four or five tube trains, three buses, three taxis, eight preserved railway rides, two boat trips (four for Jim) and a model railway.

-Fort William has featured in ten trips, more than any other location.
-Inverness and Mallaig are joint second, with nine trips.
+Inverness has featured in eleven trips, more than any other location.
+Glasgow is second with ten trips and Mallaig third , with nine.

-Fourteen people have had the privilege of sleeper trip participation.
-Their names (in strict alphabetical order) are David, Derek, Euan, Frank, Hilary, Jim, Joe, Malcolm, Norman, Peter, Richard, Robert, Terry and Tony.
-Honourable mentions also to wives Fiona, June and Marilyn, who have attended the latter stages of some trips to check on their husbands' behaviour.
+Fifteen people have had the privilege of sleeper trip participation.
+Their names (in strict alphabetical order) are David, Derek, Euan, Frank, Hilary, Jim, Joe, Malcolm, Mike, Norman, Peter, Richard, Robert, Terry and Tony.
+Honourable mentions also to Fiona, June and Marilyn, who have attended the latter stages of some trips to check on their husbands' behaviour.

 Only one person (your humble webmaster) has participated in every sleeper trip.
 He has received neither prize nor public recognition, but is not in the least bitter.